-PACE also states that If at any time an officer has any reason to suspect that a person of any age may be vulnerable, then that person is entitled to be accompanied by an Appropriate Adult at any point.
+PACE also states that If at any time an officer has any reason to suspect that a person of any age may be vulnerable, then that person is entitled to be accompanied by an 'Appropriate Adult' at any point.
 The DSL will communicate any vulnerabilities known by the school to any Police Officer who wishes to speak to a pupil about an offence they may suspect.
 This communication must be recorded using the school's recording systems.
-If having been informed of the vulnerabilities, the DSL does not feel that the officer is acting in accordance with PACE, they should ask to speak with their supervisor or contact 101 to escalate their concerns.
+If, having been informed of the vulnerabilities, the DSL does not feel that the officer is acting in accordance with PACE, they should intervene in any interview, ask to speak with the officer's supervisor or contact 101 to escalate their concerns.